Tokai Gifu Ancient thatched-roof houses and centuries-old artisanal crafts

-Gifu is accessible by the JR Tokaido Shinkansen from Tokyo, Osaka and Nagoya as well as regular JR trains, highway bus and car.
-There are direct flights from Tokyo and Osaka to Nagoya Airport for easy access to southern Gifu, or Toyama Airport for the northeast.
+Gifu is easily accessible by JR Tokaido Shinkansen from Tokyo, Osaka and Nagoya.
+The prefecture is served by local JR trains and highway buses as well.
+There are many domestic and international flights to Chubu Centrair International Airport for easy access to southern Gifu, and some domestic flights to Toyama Airport for service to the northeast.

 Hida Shunkei Lacquerware

 The natural beauty of wood grain is preserved using the 400-year-old technique known as Shunkei lacquer.
 Cypress and horse chestnut are often used to create an array of utilitarian objects.
 Once coated in Shunkei lacquer, they become both beautiful and durable, granting them a long life that only serves to enhance their appearance.

 Gifu Paper Lanterns

 Seki hamono are forged blades produced in Seki.
 Bladesmithing there dates back to the 13th century, when craftsmen began making swords.
 When the end of the feudal era ushered in a new age, those craftsmen began producing kitchen knives and other cutlery instead of samurai weaponry.

 Mino Handmade Paper

 Mino washi is a traditional papercraft in Gifu.
 The ancient technique used produces a fine paper that balances thinness with strength and beauty.
 During the Edo period (1603-1867), this paper was regarded as high-grade shoji paper, and was favored by the shogunate, the last samurai government of Japan.